 In my MBA Innovation and Entrepreneurship class, we had to create a new company.
 Working as a team, we launched Crease, a laundry service company that delivers first-class experience and clean clothes.

-Let's face it - we all have busy lives and sometimes there's not enough time to do basic chores like washing your clothes.
+Let's face it - we're all busy and sometimes there's not enough time to do basic chores like washing your clothes.
 And if your clothes have to be dry-cleaned, that's even more time out of your schedule to drop them off and pick them up when they're ready.

 Crease is your answer.

 Pitched as a subscription plan, you pay one monthly fee to have unlimited clothes picked up, washed, and delivered to you all done through the app.

 Our goal was simplicity and ease of use.

-I generated a workflow map to understand and design the experience focusing on minimizing the number of steps and reducing potential errors.
+I generated workflow maps to understand the experience focusing on minimizing the number of steps and reducing potential errors.

 Mapping the workflows across a simple site map allowed me to quickly understand where and when users may get confused.
 We tried to minimize the complexity in these steps as much as possible.

 Once you've downloaded the app, choose which task you need help with and select it on the main screen.
 Choose the pick-up and drop-off times as well as locations and you're ready to be matched with a task runner.
 On the task runner screen, you'll be able to read reviews, ratings, and detailed bios so you know exactly who is performing the task.

 Make it simple.
 Make it easy to do.
 And make it worth it.

 The market is seeing a surge in subscription services and platforms as a service because it allows people to be more flexible with their schedules.
 By helping people with simple tasks, we're allowing them to spend their time more efficiently.

 It's time to get your life back.